MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

  ![Synonym Example](media/conflation-synonym/synonym_example.png)

 The synonym file needs to be a tsv file.
-The has two parts, the 1st part is the entity name, and the 2nd part is a json object.
-And the json object need to have name, alias, State, and Country.
+And it has two parts, the first part is the entity name, and the second part is a json object.
+And the json object needs to have name, alias, State, and Country.
 Among these four properties, only name and alias are required for non-city entity types.
 And the State and Country properties are only required for city type entities.

 After creating the synonym file, we're now ready to create synonym model in the Azure portal.